meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 # Ablation Update: GRPO vs. G²RPO

-## Context and Constraints
+## Context

-This experiment is a small-scale controlled ablation inspired by OpenVLThinkerV2.
+This is not a full reproduction of OpenVLThinkerV2.

-A full reproduction of the paper was not feasible in the available setup.
-The released project does not include the final OpenVLThinkerV2 checkpoint, and the exact filtered subset of OneThinker-600k used for training is not released.
-In addition, the paper's original training setup uses a much larger vision-language model, substantially larger data, and significantly more compute than the public university Slurm resources available for this project.
+Main limitations:
+- The final OpenVLThinkerV2 checkpoint is not publicly released.
+- The exact filtered OneThinker-600k training subset is not released.
+- The original setup requires much larger models, data, and compute than the available university Slurm resources.

-Therefore, instead of attempting a full reproduction, I focused on the main reproducible component that could be tested locally: comparing the G²RPO advantage estimator against standard GRPO under the same controlled setup.
+Therefore, I implemented a small controlled ablation that compares GRPO and G²RPO under the same local setup.

-## Plan
+## Method Difference

-The ablation compared two advantage estimators:
+The two runs used the same training pipeline.
+The only changed parameter was the advantage estimator:

-* GRPO: `algorithm.adv_estimator=grpo`
+- GRPO: `algorithm.adv_estimator=grpo`
-* G²RPO: `algorithm.adv_estimator=gs_grpo`
+- G²RPO: `algorithm.adv_estimator=gs_grpo`

-Everything else was kept fixed:

-* same model
-* same dataset
-* same training steps
-* same validation set
-* same rollout settings
-* same response length
-* same Slurm/GPU setup
+In standard GRPO, rewards are normalized within the sampled responses of the same prompt using the group mean and standard deviation.

+In G²RPO, the rewards are first separated by task type and then mapped using a rank-based 1D optimal-transport normalization to Gaussian-like scores.

+Since this experiment uses only Math12K text math problems, all validation examples belong to the same task type.
+Therefore, the practical difference in this ablation is mainly the reward-to-advantage normalization method, not multi-task balancing.

 ## Experimental Setup